vmware-archive/lightwave/tools/mac/README.md

 ##Installer
 To create a MacOSX installer, use ./buildproduct.sh.
 This script will package all the apps from the x64/Debug folder into an installer which can be used to install on other machines.
 To package Release files, use ./buildproduct.sh Release

+##Known Issues

+I. Move Lightwave Tools from user folder back to Applications folder.

+Steps to move the Lightwave Tools apps back from a user folder back to Application/LightwaveTools folder (typically useful only on developer machines):

+1. Install the LightwaveToolsInstaller.pkg package

+2. Check the path where the app contained in this pkg are installed using the following command: tail -n 100 /var/log/install.log

+NOTE: It should contain details as below:
+Nov 18 20:41:15 LOCALMACHINE.local Installer[13136]: PackageKit:
+Registered bundle file:///Applications/LightwaveTools/Lightwave%20CA.app/
+for uid 93024
+Nov 18 20:41:15 LOCALMACHINE.local Installer[13136]: PackageKit:
+Registered bundle
+file:///Applications/LightwaveTools/Lightwave%20Certificate%20Store.app/
+for uid 93024
+Nov 18 20:41:15 LOCALMACHINE.local Installer[13136]: PackageKit:
+Registered bundle
+file:///Applications/LightwaveTools/Lightwave%20Directory.app/ for uid
+93024
+Nov 18 20:41:15 LOCALMACHINE.local Installer[13136]: PackageKit:
+Registered bundle file:///Applications/LightwaveTools/Lightwave%20SSO.app/
+for uid 93024

+3. If the paths in install.log in step 2.
+Are something other than above then run the following steps:

+	i.
+Run any of the following command based on the "culprit" app that is not under LightwaveTools:
+	   sudo pkgutil --forget com.vmware.LightwaveDirectory OR
+	   sudo pkgutil --forget com.vmware.LightwaveSSO OR
+	   sudo pkgutil --forget com.vmware.LightwaveCertStore OR
+           sudo pkgutil --forget com.vmware.LightwaveCA

+	ii.
+Go to the folder that the "culprit" app is unstalled under and move that app to Trash.

+	iii.
+Now re-run step 1.

+4. Continue this until all the apps shown in Step 2 show the path as Applications/LightwaveTools OR you see all the apps listed under Applications UI.

+5. You can now safely uninstall the LightwaveTools from Application (by dragging the Application/LightwaveTools to trash) and re-install them using step 1.

+NOTE: Each time the developer builds or runs the code from Xamarin Studio, the path of the above packages will be changed.
+So the developer needs to do step 1-4 to use the installer post this.